chengxianga2008/node-cryptojs-aes/README.md

 ### Browser Side(Frontend Data Masking)
 ---
+This part of code snippets are located in examples/browser.

 On browser side, The encrypted JSON string(masked data) should be embedded in a hidden tag when first time construct the page.

 For demostration and simplicity, in our example, the encrypted JSON string is added to a hidden tag through AJAX.